Time Out says

-Sharing owners with some of London’s top Indian restaurants (including Chutney Mary, Veeraswamy and Amaya), the Masala Zone chain is aimed at the budget end of Indian dining.
-Fortunately, it doesn’t let the side down, delivering punchy flavours, strong spicing and snappy service.
+Sharing owners with some of London’s top Indian restaurants (including Chutney Mary, Veeraswamy and Amaya), the Masala Zone chain is aimed at the budget end of Indian dining, with an aim to similar quality.

 48 Floral Street

 |Price:||Main courses £8.50-£12.50.
 Set meal (noon-6.30pm) £9.15 2 courses, £11.60 3 courses|